 The dirty little secret about cutting tool cost is that it’s not about price, it’s about overall costs.
 Check out this free online archived webinar to learn all the details of cutting tool performance testing.

 Do you understand the difference between cutting tool price and cutting tool cost?
 Do you know how cutting tool cost impacts job profitability?
 Do you know why a CNC programmer is vital to cutting tool purchases?
-To find out the answers to these questions and more, listen to this free online archived webinar.
+To find out the answers to these questions and more, listen to this free recorded webinar.